go-goyave/goyave/docs_src/src/guide/configuration.md

 The configuration is loaded automatically when the server starts, but you can reload it manually if needed.

+When the configuration is loaded, all default values are copied to the newly created map holding the configuration.
+Then, the configuration file is read, parsed and is applied over.
+This means that all entries from the file override the default ones.
+However, if an entry has a default value and the same entry is not present in the configuration file, then it is kept as it is.
+On the other hand, if an entry is present in the configuration file and not in the default values (meaning that this entry is not expected), a new entry will be registered.This new entry will be subsequently validated using the type of its initial value and have an empty slice as authorized values (meaning it can have any value of its type)

+The following cases will raise errors when the configuration is being overridden:
+- When the configuration file overrides an entry with a category
+- When the configuration file overrides a category with an entry

 #### config.Load

 | Parameters | Return  |